Lekiu-class frigate: Plans for further ships

 The model of Lekiu batch 2 displayed at LIMA 2007.

 Malaysian Minister of Defence Najib Tun Razak announced at the 2006 Farnborough Air Show that Malaysia would be buying two frigates from the United Kingdom under Project Brave.
 The Evening Times reported on 20 July 2006 that the Clyde shipyard has won a contract to build two Lekiu class-frigates for Malaysia.

 The two ships were to have been completed at Labuan Shipyard and Engineering as a condition of the deal but were cancelled in August 2009.
 In 2013, Malaysia announced the purchasing of Maharaja Lela-class frigates and the Lekiu class batch 2 is presumed to be cancelled.

 Service Life Extension Program (SLEP)

 A limited service life extension program started in 2015.
 Upgrades include Thales Vigile 100 Mk2 ESM replacing the BAE Mentor A, Chess Dynamics Sea Eagle FCEO replacing the BAE Type V 3001 and Terma Scanter 6000 navigation radar.

 In January 2025, it is confirmed that Malaysia planned to upgrade Lekiu class with Naval Strike Missile as its new anti-ship missile.
+In March 2026, the Norwegian government banned the export of the NSM to Malaysia a few days before a scheduled delivery.
+The ban was announced to the public in May, after which Prime Minister Anwar Ibrahim expressed Malaysia's "objection" to his Norwegian counterpart Jonas Gahr Støre.
+On the same day, a special committee was set up by Defence Minister Mohamed Khaled Nordin to oversee legal action and compensation claims against Norway.